 Despite feeling really bloated from the rice, there’s always room for my favourite cold noodles!

 Address: New Town Mall, ground floor beside the escalator.

 You get to choose from a variety of ingredients such as crab sticks, prawns, sotong, seaweed, corn etc. It is their sauce and chilli that spiced up the whole simple snack.

 Shopping begins right after!

-I love shopping in Mongkok than in Causeway Bay because of the price and varieties.
+I love shopping in Mongkok than in Causeway Bay because of the price and variety.
 My sis bought an exact same pair of shoes found in CWB and Mongkok but CWB was retailing at a higher price.
-I particularly loved this street of shopping, it is much like Singapore’s Bugis street and they sell a variety of clothes at an affordable price, about 12SGD onward.
+I particularly loved this street of shopping, it is much like Singapore’s Bugis street and they sell a variety of clothes at an affordable price from 12SGD onwards.